Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.commands()

-    Shows which commands the current user has access to.
+    Returns which commands the current user has access to.

 .. function:: MPDClient.notcommands()

-    Shows which commands the current user does not have access to.
+    Returns which commands the current user does not have access to.

 .. function:: MPDClient.tagtypes()

-    Shows a list of available song metadata.
+    Returns a list of available song metadata.

 .. function:: MPDClient.urlhandlers()

-    Gets a list of available URL handlers.
+    Returns a list of available URL handlers.

 .. function:: MPDClient.decoders()

-    Print a list of decoder plugins, followed by their supported suffixes and MIME types.
+    Returns a list of decoder plugins, followed by their supported suffixes and MIME types.
 Example response::